 STATUTORY AUTHORITY: KRS 190.015, 190.020, 190.030, 190.040, 190.058, 190.073

-(3) "Demonstrator, official or executive vehicles": the word "demonstrator" means a vehicle of the current or preceding model year which has never been the subject of a retail sale, and which has been used by dealership personnel for demonstrating performance ability.
-"Executive" and "official" vehicles when so advertised shall have been used exclusively by executives of the dealer's franchiser.
+(4) "Demonstrator” means a vehicle of the current or preceding model year that has never been the subject of a retail sale, and that has been used by dealership personnel for demonstrating performance ability.

 (a) In the possession of the dealer;